Yusuf al-Qaradawi: Fiqh al-Zakat

 His book Fiqh al-Zakat is considered by some as the most comprehensive work in the area of zakat.
 Abul Ala Maududi commented on it as "the book of this century in Islamic jurisprudence (fiqh)".

-The prominent Deobandi Islamic scholar Muhammad Taqi Usmani, said this about the work:
+The prominent Deobandi Islamic scholar Taqi Usmani, said this about the work:

 The first book that read in its entirety of his works is his valuable book Fiqh al-Zakat, and I benefitted much from this great, encyclopedic, rewarding work through which the author did a great service to the second of the pillars of Islam, in a way that the umma needs today, when it comes to the application of zakat at the level of the individual and the group.
 Indeed this work manifested the genius of its author, and his inventive methodology, not only in the clarification of issues pertaining to zakat and their compilation, but in stimulating research in contemporary topics that no one before him had touched upon, and basing them upon the principles fiqh and its jurisprudential theory.